Pre-colonial Timor

-Timor is an island in South East Asia.
+Timor is an island in Southeast Asia.
 Geologically considered a continental crustal fragment, it lies alongside the Sunda shelf, and is the largest in a cluster of islands between Java and New Guinea.
-European colonialism has shaped Timorese history since 1515 a period when it was divided between the Dutch in the west of the island (now Indonesian West Timor), and the Portuguese in the east (now the independent state of East Timor).
+European colonialism has shaped Timorese history since 1515, a period when it was divided between the Dutch in the west of the island (now Indonesian West Timor) and the Portuguese in the east (now the independent state of East Timor).

 Early history

 The island of Timor was populated as part of the human migrations that have shaped Australasia more generally.
 It is believed that survivors from three waves of migration still live in the country.
 The first is described by anthropologists as Vedda people who arrived from the north and west at least 42,000 years ago.
-In 2011 evidence was uncovered, at the Jerimalai cave site, showing that these early settlers had high-level maritime skills at this time, and by implication the technology needed to make ocean crossings to reach Australia and other islands, as they were catching and consuming large numbers of big deep sea fish such as tuna.
-These excavations also discovered one of the world’s earliest recorded fish hooks, between 16,000 and 23,000 years old.
+In 2011, evidence was uncovered, at the Jerimalai cave site, showing that these early settlers had high-level maritime skills at this time, and by implication the technology needed to make ocean crossings to reach Australia and other islands, as they were catching and consuming large numbers of big deep sea fish such as tuna.
+These excavations also discovered one of the world's earliest recorded fish hooks, between 16,000 and 23,000 years old.

 Around 3000 BC, a second migration brought Melanesians.
 The earlier Vedda peoples withdrew at this time to the mountainous interior.
 Finally, proto-Malays from 2500 BC arrived from south China and north Indochina.
 Timorese origin myths tell of ancestors that sailed around the eastern end of Timor arriving on land in the south.
-Some stories recount Timorese ancestors journeying from Malay Peninsula or the Minangkabau Highlands of Sumatra.
+Some stories recount Timorese ancestors journeying from the Malay Peninsula or the Minangkabau Highlands of Sumatra.